How to Manage Meeting Notes in Notion: A Practical DB Setup for Teams of 5-30

 4. Adjust action item owners if needed

 The whole thing should be done within five minutes of the meeting ending.
-If the manual work takes more than ten minutes, busy days will push it to later, and "later" usually means "never logged".
+If the manual work runs past ten minutes, busy days push it to later, and "later" usually means "never logged."

-• Record only standing meetings, decision-making meetings, and client meetings
+• Only standing meetings, decision meetings, and client meetings

 • Treat casual chats and 1:1s as opt-in, decided per meeting